Presenting the Observatory for the Church and Contemporary Visual Cultures at the Vatican

 Photo by Vatican Media

-My gratitude to Cardinal José Tolentino de Mendonça, Cristiano Grisogoni, and the team of the Dicastery for Culture and Education for their generosity and vision.
-Meeting Pope Leo XIV was a moment of profound meaning: a reminder that culture, at its most vital, is a language of connection between people, histories, and beliefs.
+Meeting Pope Leo XIV during the Congress was a moment of profound meaning: a reminder that culture, at its most vital, is a language of connection between people, histories, and beliefs.